merkle-open/SitecoreBlog/docs/_posts/2023-04-04-our-highlights-from-sugcon-2023.md

 Create packages and use them!

 ## XM Cloud and Content Hub One Battle Royale
-Rick Bauer and Richard Seal showed interesting comparison of XM Cloud and Content Hub ONE features and approaches with a predictable outcome: they cannot be easily compared because they are intended for very difference use cases.
-Content Hub ONE seems to have very limited features, the obvious one being missing multilanguage support.
+Rick Bauer and Richard Seal showed interesting comparison of XM Cloud and Content Hub ONE features and approaches with a predictable outcome: they cann't be easily compared because they are intended for very difference use cases.
+Content Hub ONE seems to have very limited features, the obvious one missing is multilanguage support.

 ## Award Ceremony and Community Quiz Night
 Huge congratulations to all the MVPs!
 It's amazing to see how diverse the community is and how many of you there is each year!
-Keep on rocking and thank you for all the help you're providing us throught the year.
+Keep on rocking and thank you for all the help you're providing us throughout the year.

 After all the insights we heard about Sitecore, we can't go on without mentioning the stars of the first night, Rodrigo Peplau & Sebastian Winter.
 What a performance!
 Thank you for putting the smiles on our faces.
 It was a delight to listen to you and made us feel happy to be part of this community.
 We would love to have those versions of the songs in our playlists.